GraphiteEditor/Graphite/documentation/editor/1-overview.md

 - GDD file
   Graphite Design Document.
 A binary serialization of a *document* source file.
 The format includes a chain of *operations* that describe changes to the *layer graph* and the *properties* of *layers* throughout the history of the document since its creation.
 It also stores certain metadata and *embedded* file data.
 GDD files, along with *GRD files*, represent *assets* when shared.
 Because GDD files are editable (unlike *GRD files*), the *layers* of GDD *assets* may be expanded in the layer graph to reveal and modify their contents using a copy-on-write scheme stored to the *asset's* *layer*.
 - GRD file
   Graphite Render Data.
 A binary serialization of a *render graph* file.
 The format includes a single directed acyclic graph (DAG) compiled from the *layer graph* of a *document* as well as certain *properties* of set *data types* that are *imported* and *exported*.
 GRD files, along with *GDD files*, represent *assets* when shared.
 Because GRD files are read-only and can't be edited (unlike *GDD files*), the *layers* of GRD *assets* do not offer an ability to be expanded in the layer graph.
 GRD files are useful for sharing *assets* when their authors do not wish to provide the source *documents* used for their authoring.
-They are also the input format included in games that utilize the *Graphite Renderer Library* to render graphical content at runtime, as well as similar applications like headless renderers on web servers and image processing pipelines.
+They are also the input format included in games that utilize the *Graphite Renderer Core Library* to render graphical content at runtime, as well as similar applications like headless renderers on web servers and image processing pipelines.
 - Window
 - Main window
 - Popout window